nhsalpha/betahealth/content/conditions/scarlet-fever/main-content-2.md

 ## Treating scarlet fever

 Your GP will prescribe antibiotics.
-They don’t cure scarlet fever, but help you get better quicker and reduce the risk of getting serious illnesses, such as pneumonia.
+They don’t cure scarlet fever, but will help you get better quicker.
+They also reduce the risk of serious illnesses, such as pneumonia.

 It’s important to keep taking antibiotics until they’re finished, even when you feel better.